mvolkmann/blog/src/zig.md

 Zig does not support "vararg" functions, so functions that would have a variable number of arguments in other languages take a literal array (`.{}`) instead.

+## comptime

+The `comptime` keyword marks function parameters whose value must be known at compile time.
+This has many uses, one of which is implementing generics.

+Can `comptime` functions perform I/O?

+"Zig's comptime is limited to pure functions, they can't access the disk or network, right?
+Where's the superpowers there?
+Just like in clojure, rust's macros can slurp up config files, or make connections to servers at compile time, and bundle that into the release binary.
+I COULDN'T give up this superpower, it's what made me take Rust seriously.
+Everyone's afraid of arbitrary code execution at compile time, but we lisp programmers know it's worth a bit of confusing syntax to have such a power."

 ## Reflection